-This page is a collection of random tips that I’ve put together after harvesting thousands of pounds of nuts for seven years.
+This page is a collection of random tips that I’ve put together after harvesting thousands of pounds of nuts for nearly a decade.

 Don’t be a Weasel.
 Use a Nut Weasel

 The Nut Weasel is a must-have if you’re going to be harvesting more than two nuts.

 Sink testing is perhaps the most important thing you can do after you’ve harvested the nuts.
 Sink testing is a way to separate the viable “Grade A.”

 It’s pretty easy to sink test.
 Just put the nuts into a bucket of water.

 The nuts that sink are pretty much guaranteed to be perfect nuts.
 It’s for these sinkers that you test.
 Just take all of

 It’s a matter of density.
 The heavy nut inside causes it to sink.